Master of Leadership in Health Systems Science

 No prerequisite courses

-- Have earned a Bachelor’s degree (or higher) from an accredited college or university
+- A Bachelor’s degree (or higher) from an accredited college or university.

-- Maintained an undergraduate GPA of at least a 3.0
+- An undergraduate GPA of at least a 3.0.

-- Submit official transcripts from all institutions you have taken courses at.
-This includes both undergraduate and graduate courses.
+- Official transcripts from all institutions where you have been enrolled (includes undergraduate and graduate courses).

 Reflections on the Master of Leadership in Health Systems Science program